Key statutes, regulations and adopted international standards

 - third-party transfers without consent: stricter opt-out exemption rules;

-- the introduction of a new category of ‘Personally Referable Information’ subject to specific third-party transfer restrictions under certain circumstances.
+- the introduction of a new category of ‘personally referable information’ subject to specific third-party transfer restrictions under certain circumstances; and

-The amendments also seek to facilitate data usage, extend the extra-territorial scope of the APPI and strengthen penalties.
+The amendments also seek to facilitate data usage and strengthen penalties.

 Images of individuals captured by a surveillance camera and facial recognition data obtained from these images fall under personal information if the images or data can be used to identify a specific individual.